-The Trustee also provides members with access to a range of investment options which it believes are suitable for members to self-select and enable appropriate diversification based on members' attitude to investment risk.
-The Trustee has made available alternative lifetime strategies which are focussed towards different retirement outcomes and a self-select fund range to members covering all major assets classes as set out in Appendix A of the SIP.
+The Trustee also provides members with access to a range of investment options which it believes are suitable for members to self-select and enable appropriate diversification based on members' attitudes to investment risk.
+The Trustee has made available to members alternative lifetime strategies which target different retirement outcomes as well as a self-select fund range covering all major assets classes as set out in Appendix A of the SIP.

-The Trustee regularly monitors the take up of the alternative lifetime strategies and self-select fund range and recognises that it is limited.
+The Trustee regularly monitors the take up of the alternative lifetime strategies and self-select fund range and recognises that the take up is limited.